Text And Data

 • Rich cursor objects beyond the current allocation-free scanner primitives.

-• Token and diagnostic packets shared by language and data parsers.
+• Token and diagnostic data shared by language and data parsers.

 Example